maikka39/WatchTogether/README.md

 Find a bug or want to request a new feature?
 Please let me know by [Submitting an issue!](https://github.com/maikka39/WatchTogether/issues)

+## Todo

+Here's a list of things I'm planning to implement:
+* Convert time to client timezone
+* Remove jquery

 ## Contact

 Need a little help?
 Contact me at [contact@maik.dev](mailto:maikka39@gmail.com) and I'll try to help you sort it out.